 You can't avoid stress -- it's everywhere!
-And no matter the source of your stress, it's doing certain things to your body.
+You have too much work at the office.
+You face down a school bully every day.
+There's traffic every time you take your car for a spin.
+You're planning a wedding.
+Different things stress out different people, but no matter the source of your stress, it's doing certain things to your body.
 Take this quiz to find out what's going on when stress sets in.

 Question 1 of 20

 According to the Centers for Disease Control and Prevention (CDC), what percentage of all illnesses and disease is stress-related?

 What happens in the mouth and throat during stress?

 Stress can cause alopecia areata.
 What part of the body does this disorder affect?